ytyulkinaxway/axway-open-docs/content/en/docs/apim_reference/general_settings.md

 {
 "title": "General settings in Policy Studio", "linkTitle": "General settings",
-"weight":"70",
+  "weight": "70",
   "date": "2019-10-18",
   "description": "Set global configuration settings in Policy Studio to optimize the behavior of API Gateway for your environment."
 }
 To configure these settings, in the Policy Studio tree, select the **Server Settings** node, and click **General**.
 To confirm updates to these settings, click **Apply changes** at the bottom right of the screen.

 After changing any settings, you must deploy to API Gateway for the changes to be enforced.
 You can do this in the Policy Studio main menu by selecting **Server > Deploy**.
 Alternatively, click the **Deploy** button in the toolbar, or press F6.